Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If time is precious to you and you value speed, the New York underground is always a good option for getting around the city.

-• World Trade Center (1, E)
+• World Trade Center (1, E).

-• Park Place (2, 3)
+• Park Place (2, 3).

-• Cortland Street (R, W)
+• Cortland Street (R, W).

-• Fulton Street Station (A, C, J, Z, 2, 3, 4, 5)
+• Fulton Street Station (A, C, J, Z, 2, 3, 4, 5).

 How much does an underground ticket cost?

-If you want to get to One World Observatory by metro, a single ticket costs *just over 2 Euros.
+If you want to get to One World Observatory by tube, a single ticket costs just over €2.

 If you are going to use public transport regularly to get around the Big Apple, my recommendation is to buy a MetroCard.
 This is a rechargeable card that you can use on both the bus and the metro.
+To get it, all you have to do is go to any metro station where there are ticket machines.

-New York traffic| ©Hellotickets
+New York City traffic| ©Hellotickets

-New York traffic| ©Hellotickets
+New York City traffic| ©Hellotickets

 If you do decide to go to One World Observatory by bus, my advice is to be patient as traffic in New York can be chaotic at times.
-So I recommend that you leave plenty of time to get to the observatory in case there is a traffic jam that keeps the bus stopped for a few minutes on the way.
+I recommend that you leave in plenty of time to get to the observatory in case there is a traffic jam that keeps the bus stopped for a few minutes on the way.

 Recommended lines